happner/happn-cluster/README.md

 #### config.minimumPeers

 This pends the starting of the proxy until there are this many known peers in the cluster.
-This prevents the `thundering herd` (of clients) from attacking the first started node.
+This prevents the `thundering herd` (of clients) from settling all their sockets permanently onto the first started node.

 #### config.replicate